Harvey-OS/harvey/README.md

 More information on using Gerrit can be found on the gerrithub.io website.

-Getting go9p to serve your files
+Getting ninep to serve your files
 ================================

-The currently recommended way of doing this is to run go9p/ufs as the file server for harvey.
+The currently recommended way of doing this is to run ninep/ufs as the file server for harvey.
 It is provided as a submodule in util/third_party and should be automatically compiled & copied to util/ when you run 'BUILD utils'.